 Newsprint seemed to tick all the boxes.
 We were big fans of Newspaper Club and wondered if they could produce single sheet posters that we could exhibit.
 Shutter Hub founder Karen Harvey met with their wonderful team to discuss whether it might be possible.
 They were up for the challenge so we set up the call for entries for our OPEN 2018 taking this approach to see what happened.

 “When we were approached by Shutter Hub to print their exhibition posters it wasn’t something we’d considered before.
 We loved the idea and wanted to get behind them with their democratic ethos and fun approach, so we worked closely with them to develop a product that would work for everyone.
 It was a huge success and since then our relationship with Shutter Hub and the photographers they support, has grown and strengthened into something really special.
-Aside from our awesome newspapers we now offer poster prints organisations around the world, and the newspaper print exhibition movement that started with a Shutter Hub has really taken hold.
+Aside from our awesome newspapers we now offer poster prints to organisations around the world, and the newspaper print exhibition movement that started with Shutter Hub has really taken hold.
 It’s our mission to make newspaper printing more accessible to everyone.” – Sarah Belfort, Newspaper Club

 The Shutter Hub OPEN 2018 was held at the Old Truman Brewery in Brick Lane, London – we brought all the prints on the train in a suitcase and with a laser level and electrical tape set about plastering the walls with 220 images by 150 photographers.